uyuni-project/uyuni-rfc/accepted/00055-remote-command-auditing.md

   1. For non-`Administrative Role` users that can manage the selected systems who do not have the `Remote Command Administrator Role`, `Remote Command` tab would be unavailable.

-  2. `Salt > Remote Commands` is unavailable if the user is not associated with any `Administrative Role` or has not any assigned System Group.
+  2. `Salt > Remote Commands` will be available but no system will be impacted by the command launched by the user.

 In the Java backend: